 Match Play 21

-Using Spanish card decks where all 10s have been removed, Match Play 21 is an interesting and quite an unusual variation of blackjack.
-It uses 2, 4 or 6 decks, depending on the casino, and features a hole card.
-The dealer must Hit on soft 17 and he peeks for blackjack if his face-up card is an Ace or a 10-value card (Jack, Queen, or King).
-Players can Split pairs up to three times per round – they can draw to split Aces or Resplit them, which is not normally allowed.
-They can also Redouble once during the hand or Double after a split.
+Using Spanish decks in which all 10s have been removed, Match Play 21 is an intriguing and somewhat unusual blackjack variant.
+Casinos may use two, four, or six decks, and the game employs a hole card.
+The dealer must hit on soft 17 and peeks for blackjack whenever the face-up card is an Ace or a 10-value card (Jack, Queen, or King).
+Players may split pairs up to three times per round, may draw to split Aces, and even resplit them – something not normally allowed.
+They may also redouble once during the hand or double after a split.

 The Double Down and Surrender options are available at any time.
-The payouts for blackjack and regular win are standard at 3:2 and 1:1, respectively, while Insurance pays 2:1.
-The most interesting aspect of the game, however, is the bonus pay table – it is available for several special hands but only if the player has not opted for the Double or the Split buttons.
-The top bonus payout is 40:1 for a Match Play 21 when the player holds three 7s of the same suit, while the dealer’s upcard is also a 7.
-There are also special payouts for certain player hands:
+Standard payouts are 3:2 for blackjack and 1:1 for a regular win, while Insurance pays 2:1.
+The game’s most distinctive feature is its bonus pay table, which rewards certain special hands when the player has neither doubled nor split.
+The top bonus payout is 40:1 for a Match Play 21 – three 7s of the same suit when the dealer’s upcard is also a 7.
+Additional special payouts include:

 - Match Play 21 – 40:1